New Flemish Alliance: Electorate

-In the federal elections in 2003 N-VA received 3.1% of the votes, but won only one seat in the federal parliament.
-In February 2004 they formed an electoral alliance (cartel) with the Christian Democratic and Flemish party (CD&V).
+In the federal elections in 2003, N-VA received 3.1% of the votes, but won only one seat in the federal parliament.
+In February 2004, they formed an electoral alliance (cartel) with the Christian Democratic and Flemish party (CD&V).
 The cartel won the elections for the Flemish Parliament.
 The N-VA received a total of 6 seats.
 However, on 21 September 2008 the N-VA lost its faith in the federal government and the following day minister Geert Bourgeois resigned.
 In a press conference he confirmed the end of the CD&V/N-VA cartel.

-In the 2004 European elections, N-VA had 1 MEP elected as part of the cartel with CD&V.
+In the 2004 European elections, N-VA had one MEP elected as part of the cartel with CD&V.

 In the 10 June 2007 federal elections, the cartel won 30 out of 150 seats in the Chamber of Representatives and 9 out of 40 seats in the Senate.

 In the regional elections of 11 June 2009, N-VA (now on its own after the split of the cartel with CD&V) won an unexpected 13% of the votes, making them the winner of the elections along with their former cartel partner.
 In the 2009 European elections held on the same day, the N-VA had one MEP elected.

 In the 2010 federal elections, N-VA became the largest party of Flanders and of Belgium altogether.

 In the 2014 federal elections, N-VA increased their dominant position, taking votes and seats from the far-right Flemish Interest.
 In the simultaneous 2014 regional elections and 2014 European elections, the N-VA also became the largest party in the Flemish Parliament and in the Belgian delegation to the European Parliament.

-In the 2019 federal elections the party remained in first place in the Chamber of Representatives, European Parliament and Flemish Parliament, but saw a decline of their vote share for the first time, obtaining 16.03% of the votes in the Federal Parliament.
-With a decline of 24.7 percent of their votes compared to 2014, the N-VA suffered the biggest election defeat of any Flemish government party in the last fifty years.
+In the 2019 federal elections, the party remained in first place in the Chamber of Representatives, European Parliament and Flemish Parliament, but saw a decline of their vote share for the first time, obtaining 16.03% of the votes in the Federal Parliament.
+With a decline of 24.7% of their votes compared to 2014, the N-VA suffered the biggest election defeat of any Flemish government party in the last fifty years.
 The decline in votes was in part due to a sudden upsurge in support for the Flemish Interest.